 Next Step Program, Matanuska-Susitna Borough School District

-This unique program provides real-life work experience to help youth, with significant disabilities, make transistions form school to adult life.
+This unique program provides real-life work experience to help young people with significant disabilities make transitions from school to adult life.
 There is an application process.
 Locations in Anchorage, Fairbanks, Central Peninsula, and Mat-Su.

 State of Alaska Department of Labor and Workforce Development

 The Department of Labor website has many topics on employment services.

 SSG can help parents and young adults gain greater independence through activities and services.

 A resource guide for students with disabilities, pursuing a Healthcare Degree.

 The purpose of the TAPESTRY Postsecondary Transition Program is to provide students (ages 18 to 26) with a disability with postsecondary college experience to develop their self-advocacy skills, social skills, and engage in career exploration that leads to employment in a career field or enrollment in a postsecondary educational program.

 A guide for students with disabilities preparing for Postsecondary Education.

 Disability Support Services (DSS) empowers, supports, and advocates for students who experience disabilities by partnering with the university community in the provision of equal access to all curricular and co-curricular programs, facilities, services, and activities.
 New student checklist and information on DSS eligibility and accommodations.